Buyer’s Guide: Plungers

 PRO TIP: No matter the type of plunger you pick up, consider this important accessory to keep your bathroom or kitchen sanitary: a drip tray.
 When a plunger is not in use, especially just after it’s been utilized and rinsed, it’s wise to keep the instrument itself up off of the floor.
 Drips of dirty toilet water are not only unsettling, but they can cause water damage wherever you keep your plunger handy (such as a wooden cabinet interior).Some plungers come with a tray that collects excess water and even conceals the business end of the plungers.
 Don’t worry if the plunger you pick doesn’t, you can often still purchase one separately.

-Design and durability are what make this sink and tub plunger a favorite among average homeowners who want something very simple—a compact, cup-style plunger that’s easy to use and highly effective.
+Design and durability are what make this sink and tub plunger great for those who want something very simple—a compact, cup-style plunger that’s easy to use and highly effective.
 Made by the ever-popular toilet chemical manufacturer, the Liquid Plumr Mini Plunger’s 5-inch flat cup unclogs small drains with ease in bathroom and kitchen basins.

-This compact bellows-style tool earns high marks for its work in tubs, showers, and sinks with drains smaller than 4-1/2 inches.
+This compact bellows-style tool works in tub and shower drains smaller than 4-1/2 inches.
 With a textured handle providing a good grip for dealing with flat-drain clogs, the PlumbCraft Mini Plunger displaces water and creates pressure sufficient enough to clear up most clogs quickly.
 Bonus: its petite size makes the plunger easy to stow away after the dirty work is done.

-Looking for the extra oomph of an accordion-style plunger?
-For toilets, this on is a perennial hit.
-Affordable, reliable, and extremely durable, the E-Z Plunger is easy to use and known for getting the job done on the first try.
+Looking for a little extra oomph to clear a toilet clog?
+The Cobra Products E-Z PLUNGER is a worthy option.
+Affordable, reliable, and extremely durable, the E-Z PLUNGER is easy to use and sometimes can even get the job done on the first try.

-Thanks to a cup with tiered flanges ranging 4 to 6 inches wide and heavy-duty suction, this plunger gets the job done on most toilets, in parts thanks to its unique all-angle design.
-Meanwhile, the lightweight aluminum handle resists both mold and rust and even features a hole at the end for hanging in a supply closet with your dustpan and broom (although we recommend purchasing the kit with a drip pan and stand to protect your flooring or cabinetry).
+Thanks to a cup with tiered flanges and heavy-duty suction, this plunger can get the job done on most toilets, in parts thanks to its unique all-angle design.
+Meanwhile, the lightweight aluminum handle resists both mold and rust and even features a hole at the end for hanging in a supply closet with your dustpan and broom.
 Durability, affordability, and ease of use—the Neiko offers all three.